sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 For this conversion to go well, there will be many failures, and finding the right solution to those failures will take more than what this guide can provide.
 The principles behind the setup are simple and provide air and fuel at the correct ratios, but it's not exactly the most popular swap in the world.
 This isn't engine swap complexity, but it can get close if you are building your own air/fuel system.
 So, as someone that has done a bike carburetor swap, stick with your current fuel system and only do a carb swap to the mainstream Webers, or other DCOE carbs.
 There are no specific positives that warrant a bike swap as your primary option.
 But why did it do it?
 Instant torque.
 A visceral intake sound.
 And it was a lot cheaper than doing an engine swap!

 But, I chose the bike carburetors for a reason: it looked like a pretty fun challenge!
+There is a lot of diagnosis, time, money, and patience that went into this conversion.
+Since this is my first project car, I decided to go with this route to learn how to modify a low-power, fun car.
+Gaining the experience with basic systems and tools will prepare me for future projects to improve my diagnostic analysis and simply make better projects.

-~~ Parts and materials for a bike carb
+## Parts and materials for a bike carb
 Here is a list of parts I can remember using.
 The number of combinations and solutions to the odds and ends of this project is limitless.
 Thus, use this as a guide instead of an end-all, be-all because you're definitely going to need more than what I have here.

 ### Essential parts